 Hinduism is a philosophy, religion and way of life for nearly one-sixth of the world's population.
 We will explore essential Hindu texts, cultural traditions, social issues, common misconceptions, and the influence of Hinduism on American society as well as the "Americanization" of Hinduism.

-An intellectual acrobat and spinner of words, Tom Stoppard is a playwright who focuses on everything from metaphysics and moral philosophy to true love.
-He is also funny, inventive and dramatic, as we will discover studying eight of his masterworks.
+An intellectual acrobat and an amazing spinner of words, Tom Stoppard is a playwright who focuses on everything from metaphysics and moral philosophy to the abuse of freedom and the nature of love.
+He is also terribly funny, wildly inventive and wonderfully dramatic.

 This course examines the nostalgic (yet forward-looking) symphonies, piano music, and chamber music in which Brahms, along with his contemporaries, Wolff and Bruckner, created an enduring testimonial to Europe at the zenith of its cultural power.